jasongaylord/JasonGaylord.com/pages/about.md

 <img src="https://avatars3.githubusercontent.com/jasongaylord?v=3&s=200" class="github-avatar" alt="Jason N. Gaylord" />

 #### Quick Bio
-Jason is the Assistant Vice President of Application Development and Infrastructure for [biBERK.com](https://jasong.us/biberk), a Berkshire Hathaway Insurance Company.
+Jason is the Assistant Vice President of Technology for [biBerk](https://jasong.us/biberk), a Berkshire Hathaway Insurance Company.

 In addition to his daily duties, Jason, is a founding board member of the [TechBash Foundation](https://jasong.us/tbfoundation), organizer of [TechBash](https://jasong.us/tb), [ASPInsider](https://jasong.us/3csnPdY), and a [former Microsoft MVP](https://jasong.us/msftmvp).
 He creates web applications and has authored a book.
 He resides in Northeastern Pennsylvania with his family.